The EU IVDR Regulation – An Overview – Part I

 Greater Importance of Technical Documentation & Conformity

-Manufacturers are now required to supply the appropriate Competent Authorities (CA) with all information necessary to show conformity, further authorizing them to share that information with patients or their representatives claiming compensation.
-The manufacturer is required to provide full Disclosure on Design, Production and Quality Testing.
+Manufacturers are now required to supply the appropriate Competent Authorities (CA) with all information necessary to show conformity.

 Unique device identification (UDI) for improved traceability

-The basic device identifier (Basic UDI-DI) must also be referred to in an IVD’s Declaration of Conformity and on the certificates of Class B, C, and D devices.
+The primary device identifier (Basic UDI-DI) must refer to in an IVD’s Declaration of Conformity and on the certificates of Class B, C, and D devices.

 No “grandfathering” provisions

-Regardless of prior approvals, recertification will be mandatory for all currently approved in vitro diagnostic devices adhering to the new requirements.
+Regardless of prior approvals, recertification is mandatory for all currently approved in vitro diagnostic devices adhering to the new requirements.

-The IVDR introduces clinical evidence and post-market performance follow-ups as new concepts for IVDs, wherein performance evaluation is an ongoing process that evaluates the device during its life-cycle with clinical evidence to support the intended purpose.
-Outlined in a strong post-market performance evaluation plan, this will ensure identification of outdated and under-performing devices for noncompliance, which may stimulate innovation.
-To be continued…
+The IVDR introduces clinical evidence and post-market performance follow-ups as new concepts for IVDs.
+Performance evaluation is an ongoing process.
+That evaluates the device during its life cycle with clinical evidence to support the intended purpose.

 What this means for the Industry: